NORTHERN FLICKER (Colaptes auratus) – (See images below)

 DESCRIPTION: The Northern Flicker is more colorful than other woodpeckers.
-It has a grey cap and a beige face, and mottled beige undersides with striped wings.
+Adults have a grey cap and a beige face, and mottled beige undersides with striped wings.
 The under part of the tail and the wings in the eastern subspecies is yellow, and red in the western subspecies.
 There is a large black crescent at the base of the throat.
 The male has a black patch on each side of the bill, and a red patch at the back of the head.
 The rump is white.
 The bird is around 30 cm (12 inches long).
+There are eight extant subspecies.

 VOICE: https://www.xeno-canto.org/species/Colaptes-auratus – One of the main calls of the northern flicker is similar to a burst of laughter.